ncats/translator-modules/README.md

 gene_to_gene_bicluster.py --input_genes "ENSG00000121410,ENSG00000268895,ENSG00000148584" get-data-frame to-json --orient records
 ```

 This outputs the results as a JSON formatted dump of a Pandas DataFrame.
-If a CSV version of the data is desired,
+If a CSV version of the results is desired,
 then a simple change to the command line will generate it:

 ```